 Leana de Bruin

 Leana de Bruin has earned herself a reputation as one of the best Netball defenders in the world.
-An energetic and rangy defender, de Bruin began her international netball career in South Africa where she earned 34 test caps for her country of birth.
+An energetic and rangy defender, de Bruin began her international Netball career in South Africa where she earned 34 test caps for her country of birth.

 A move to New Zealand followed in 2000, along with selection in the Silver Ferns where she was a key part of the victorious 2003 World Champion making her on-court debut.
 De Bruin was also a key member of the 2006 and 2010 Commonwealth Games Silver Ferns teams, winning gold in the process.

-A gifted athlete, the 36 year old is a highly effective defender with a fine record at international level and in major competitions.
-She played most of the ANZ Championship season for the Magic in 2009 before taking the rest of the season off with the imminent arrival of her son, returning to the league in 2010 for two seasons with the Southern Steel.
+De Bruin played most of the ANZ Championship season for the Magic in 2009 before taking the rest of the season off with the imminent arrival of her son, returning to the league in 2010 for two seasons with the Southern Steel.

 ||9 July 1977, South Africa

 ||115 (81 - NZ / 34 - South Africa)

 Commonwealth Games Gold Medallist: 2006, 2010

 ||February 2003 UK Tour v England, in England